Central Christian Church (Dallas, Texas): Building

 On the southern part of the campus is the organic vegetable and herb garden, named for church members, Dallas real estate icon Ebby Halliday and her late husband, Maurice Acers.
-Gardner Russell Church, a member of the congregation, oversees the garden that is manned by and benefits volunteers of the church and the neighboring community.
+Gardner Russell Church, a member of the congregation, oversees the garden.
+The garden is maintained by volunteers of the church and benefits the neighboring community.
 A portion of the harvest is donated to Dallas Shared Ministries Food Bank.